-COLUMBIA, S.C. — Former Oklahoma quarterback Spencer Rattler is anxious and excited, confident and poised – and more than ready to take the field with his new team at South Carolina.
+COLUMBIA, S.C.
+(AP) Former Oklahoma quarterback Spencer Rattler is anxious and excited, confident and poised - and more than ready to take the field with his new team at South Carolina.

 After helping the Sooners win the Big 12 Conference title in 2020, Rattler lost his starting job midway through last season and became one of the top passers seeking a new home last December.

-Rattler found it with the Gamecocks and can’t wait for the home opener against Georgia State.
+Rattler found it with the Gamecocks and can't wait for Saturday night's home opener against Georgia State.

 Rattler, who's thrown for 4,514 yards, 39 touchdowns and 12 interceptions the past two years, has said he didn't really understand the switch.
 He had won 13 straight as a starter when Williams got the call with Oklahoma trailing rival Texas.